DAT210/Payment/README.md

 Before running you need have them in a environment file.

-Copy and rename the /env/default.env fileand fill in your keys.
+Copy and rename the /env/default.env file and fill in your keys.
-You .env file should be named prod.env if you're running with Docker.
 The service determines which .env file to use based on your NODE_ENV environment variable.